commaai/monitoring/README.md

 Background
 -----

-We believe driver monitoring is one of the keys safely ramping up to full self driving cars.
+We believe driver monitoring is one of the keys to safely ramping up to full self driving cars.

 We wrote <a href="https://medium.com/@comma_ai/safety-and-driver-attention-2a33d3d23109">a lot more on our medium</a>